aag-02/TimeSeriesProject/README.md

 2) Normalize and stabilize variance through data transformations.
 3) Achieve stationarity with differencing.
 4) Select the best ARIMA model based on statistical criteria.
-5)Use the model to forecast future values and evaluate its accuracy.
+5) Use the model to forecast future values and evaluate its accuracy.

 # Steps
 1) Statistical Tests: Used Engle's ARCH test for variance and the Augmented Dickey-Fuller test for stationarity.